iconify/documentation/documents/pages/implementations/react-with-api/index.md

 - `[func]disableCache()`.
 Disables caching in `[prop]localStorage` and `[prop]sessionStorage`.
 - `[func]addAPIProvider()`.
 Adds custom API provider.
 This is experimental function.
 API provider functionality is in development.

-### Internal functions {#internal}
+### Internal API functions {#internal}

-There are several internal functions that are exposed.
+There are several internal API functions that are exposed.
 They are intended to be used by implementations that want more control over component, such as Iconify Icon Finder.
 Use them carefully.

-All internal functions are exposed as properties of `[var]internals` object:
+All internal API functions are exposed as properties of `[var]_api` object:

-- `[func]calculateSize()`.
-Calculates icon size.
-It is used to calculate `[attr]width` if only `[attr]height` is set and vice versa.
 - `[func]getAPI()`.
 Returns internal API module.
 - `[func]getAPIConfig()`.
 Returns API configuration.
 - `[func]setAPIModule(provider)`.
 Sets API module for provider.
 This is experimental function intended for custom API providers.
 API provider functionality is in development.